 As the pandemic rages on, Covid vaccine rollouts across the U.S. have brought waves of relief to millions—but the tide also has a dark side.
 Countless myths have surfaced regarding the vaccines' safety, especially when it comes to fertility.

-Misinformation around Covid vaccines and infertility abounds.
 We're sharing the evidence-based answers that debunk the biggest myths out there.
+Here's what you need to know about the Covid vaccine and infertility.

 MYTH: The Covid vaccine harms the placenta in pregnancy.